MikeAustin71/es5jspmAngular2/ReadMe.md

 # Getting Started With JSPM and System.js
  * Configuring for ES5, jspm, Typescript and Angular2
- * Using jspm Version 0.16.4
+ * jspm Version 0.16.4
+ * Typescript 1.6.2
+ * Angular2 2.0.0-alpha.45

 ## Setup
- 1. mkdir fantasticProject && cd fantasticProject
+ 1. mkdir fantasticAppDir && cd fantasticAppDir

  2. Create package.json
     * npm init

  3. Install jspm globally: npm install -g jspm

- 4. If you plan to install your jspm packages in a directory other than jspm_packages, create your alternate directory now.
+ 4. If you plan to install your jspm packages in a directory other than 'jspm_packages', create your alternate directory now.
     (Example directory: 'lib').

  5. Install jspm locally: npm install jspm --save-dev
     * This allows you to control and lock the version of